ramon-schildknecht/coursera_data_science_capstone_swift/README.md

 - processed data
 - shows way from raw to processed/tidy data

-### Figures
-- Exploratory figures
-- Final figures

 ### R code
-Includes the following code types:
+Includes:
 - Raw or unused scripts
 - Data processing scripts
 - Analysis scripts
+- Exploratory figures
+- final figures

-You'll find these scripts in the folders below:
+You'll find these scripts and figures in the folders below:
 - Quizzes
 - Assignments

-### Text
-- README file explaining what all the components are
-- Final data analysis products like presentations

 # Final check
 "shows step by step the way from the problem to the solution